ome/omero-documentation/README.rst

 Release number
 --------------

-The release number of each documentation is set to UNKNOWN by default.
-To set this release number:
+The release number of each set of documentation is `UNKNOWN` by default.
+To modify this value:

 * for the OMERO documentation, set the environment variable ``OMERO_RELEASE``, e.g.::

       cd omero && OMERO_RELEASE=4.4.6 make clean html

-* for the OME Model and Formats, set the environment variable ``FORMATS_RELEASE``, e.g.::
+* for the OME Model and Formats documentation, set the environment variable ``FORMATS_RELEASE``, e.g.::

     cd formats && FORMATS_RELEASE=2012-06 make clean html